Marin County Sheriff's Office

 Apply

 Marin County Search and Rescue is staffed with people of various ages, backgrounds, and experience levels.
 We all share a common interest in serving our community and helping others.
 Most members are avid outdoors people — climbers, hikers, backpackers, cyclists, and runners.
 We maintain an active membership of around 100 people.
-To maintain our staffing level We run one recruitment cycle a year.
+To maintain our staffing level, we run one recruitment cycle a year.

 We suggest you read what we do and the latest mission summaries to give you a better idea of our team.

 For your application to be considered, you must attend at least two of our orientation meetings within the current recruitment cycle.
-Attending meetings helps you get a feel for our team and the commitment required, and gives our members a chance to get to know you.
+Attending meetings helps you get a feel for our team and the commitment required and gives our members a chance to get to know you.
 It also provides you with a good overview of our scope of operations.
 Our meetings will begin in late summer to early fall and typically be offered monthly until the application deadline in January.
 To be notified of when we publish the meeting dates fill out the form noted at the top of this page.

 Keep in mind this is not a typical volunteer opportunity.
 We are looking for people with uncommon dedication and a schedule allowing for potentially hundreds of hours of commitment per year.
 SAR is not a good fit for otherwise busy and highly scheduled people…